coalton-lang/coalton/docs/reference.md

 #### `<` <sup><sub>[FUNCTION]</sub></sup><a name="<"></a>
 `∀ :A. ORD :A ⇒ (:A → :A → BOOLEAN)`

+Is X less than Y?

 ***

 #### `>` <sup><sub>[FUNCTION]</sub></sup><a name=">"></a>
 `∀ :A. ORD :A ⇒ (:A → :A → BOOLEAN)`

+Is X greater than Y?

 ***

 #### `<=` <sup><sub>[FUNCTION]</sub></sup><a name="<="></a>
 `∀ :A. ORD :A ⇒ (:A → :A → BOOLEAN)`

+Is X less than or equal to Y?

 ***

 #### `>=` <sup><sub>[FUNCTION]</sub></sup><a name=">="></a>
 `∀ :A. ORD :A ⇒ (:A → :A → BOOLEAN)`

+Is X greater than or equal to Y?

 ***

 #### `MAX` <sup><sub>[FUNCTION]</sub></sup><a name="MAX"></a>
 `∀ :A. ORD :A ⇒ (:A → :A → :A)`

+Returns the greater element of X and Y.

 ***

 #### `MIN` <sup><sub>[FUNCTION]</sub></sup><a name="MIN"></a>
 `∀ :A. ORD :A ⇒ (:A → :A → :A)`

+Returns the lesser element of X and Y.

 ***